Corni33/CarND_P5_VehicleDetection/README.md

 In the end I settled for a Random Forest Classifier (an ensemble of decision trees) as it could be trained very fast (testing accuracy of about 99%) and gave me the least amount of false positives/negatives of all classification approaches I experimented with.

+## Sliding Window Search

+The classifier is only able to make predictions for small 64 by 64 pixel images.
+To search for vehicles of different sizes in different places of a big image, this image can be sub sampled into many smaller regions that get scaled to the desired size of 64 by 64 picels and then fed into the classifier.

+I created a class `DetectionLevel` that contains information on how to crop and scale an image to a specific sub image.
+A list of these `DetectionLevel` objects defines how a big image should be split up into small 64 by 64 pixels regions.

+## Heat Map